mx1001/boxcutter_manual/docs/index.md

 [Boxcutter was first released April 26 2016.](https://youtu.be/drgcD9YqYUc) And from that moment it was a battle to survive.

+This was the initial launch ad for boxcutter.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/drgcD9YqYUc" frameborder="0" allowfullscreen></iframe>

 Boxcutter 690 was the final version for Blender 2.79 and remains in markets due to it still being popular.

+This was the final ad of 2.79 for Boxcutter 690.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wqdXqtYQns" frameborder="0" allowfullscreen></iframe>

 - [Boxcutter 6.9.0](https://masterxeon1001.com/2018/09/25/boxcutter-6-9-0-poly-dirk/)
 - [Boxcutter 6.8.9](https://masterxeon1001.com/2018/07/24/boxcutter-6-8-9-interdimensional-ghostscythe/)